 Eastar is gaining a reputation for putting out cheap instruments of amazing quality.

 Their flute is no exception.
 If you are looking for a decent flute for a cheaper price, look no further.

 However, repairing the flute may cost more than the price.
-This flute would eventually need to be replaced by a different flute if the player is more serious.
+If the player is more serious, this flute would eventually need to be replaced by a different flute.

 - substantial quality/price ratio